macostav/simpleNN/README.md

 # simpleNN
-Making a simple NN that identifies images.
+Making a simple CNN that will differentiate between straight lines and parabolas.